tomlokhorst/Datum/README.md

 > Datum makes dealing with timezone information explicit.

-There are three types of dates that Datum handles:
+There are four types of dates that Datum handles:

 ### Absolute dates: `AbsoluteDateTime`

+> Example of AbsoluteDateTime: "2016-02-25T18:11:42Z"

 This date+time is absolute all over the world, no matter what timezone is used for display.
 This is often also called "UTC time", because that's the same for everyone all over the world.